What are the best areas to stay in Phuket

 - Immense deserted beach

-- Close to the airport (it’s not disturbing, and you can see the planes landing)
+- Close to the airport (it’s not disturbing, and you can see the planes landing).

-- Some local Thai
+- Some local Thai restaurants are scattered here and there.

 What’s Not?

-Hotels in Maikhao
+Hotel Reviews in Maikhao Beach

-- Those who searched for a beautiful beach with soft sand and an easy-going tropical feel
+- Those who searched for a beautiful beach with soft sand and an easy-going tropical feel.

 What’s Good?

-- A decent choice of small restaurants and fruit vendors
+- A decent choice of small restaurants and fruit vendors.

-- Not invaded by greedy businesses
+- Not invaded by greedy businesses.

-- Some hidden beaches nearby (Ao Sane)
+- There are some hidden beaches nearby (Ao Sane).

 What’s Not?

-- A bit far from the main towns
+- A bit far from the main towns.

-- Can be busy at peak season (January, February)
+- Can be busy at peak season (January, February).

-Hotels in Nai Harn
+Hotels in Nai Harn Beach

 What’s Good?

-- Great for a day of exploration in the old street
+- Great for a day of exploration in the old street.

-- A lot of good local food
+- A lot of good local food.

-- Several fun night markets
+- Several fun night markets.

 What’s Not?